Lolabird/python_exercises/README.md

 thinkcspy has a bunch of exercises at the end of each chapter that I will be uploading in its corresponding folder. ~~For now, I will just post the questions and my solutions in markdown.
 Currently doing exercises in sandboxes in the book so I don't know how to actually compile Python, yet.~~

 I found out that it's really easy to just execute Python in the terminal.
 I will still put the exercises in Markdown along with their results but will now include each exercise in its own file as well.
-Mainly to get those Python points from GitHub lol.
+I want to get those Python points from GitHub lol.

 I also won't be posting solutions to every single exercise - only the ones I found to be interesting - mainly the ones I had to think up solutions for myself.